All Episodes

 All right, 25 down to the top of the hour.

-Our toll free number is 800-941 Sean.
+Our toll-free number is 800-941 Sean.

-If you want to be a part of the program, you know, the administration, remember, they want you taxed to the brink under the thumb of their ever growing IRS.
+If you want to be a part of the program, you know, the administration, remember, they want you taxed to the brink under the thumb of their ever-growing IRS.

 They want you controlled with their digital dollar.

-They have in their own way been opting out of the system and they've been diversifying their savings with precious metals like gold and silver.
+Thousands of hardworking, patriotic Americans, they have, in their own way, been opting out of the system and they've been diversifying their savings with precious metals like gold and silver.

-Uh sales are hitting record highs ever since I got into a position in my late twenties, to be honest.
+Ever since I got into a position in my late 20s, to be honest, I wish it was earlier.

-I wish it was earlier.
+I could say it was earlier.

-I could say it was earlier, but once I finally could begin the process of saving, I always took a percentage of my savings and put it into gold and silver.
+But once I finally could begin the process of saving, I always took a percentage of my savings and put it into gold and silver.

 And I'm glad I have.

-I'm a customer of Gold Co.
+I'm a customer of Goldco.

 5000 winner.

-If you're new to the process, they'll they'll walk you through and send you all the information you want so you can do your due diligence.
+If you're new to the process, they'll walk you through and send you all the information you want so you can do your due diligence.

-Give them a call now at 855-815 gold and learn how you can get started today.
+Give them a call now at 855-815-GOLD and learn how you can get started today.

-You tell them I sent you, that'll qualify you for the ten thousand in bonus silver, but it's first served, uh first come first served on that kind of basis, so you might want to move.
+That'll qualify you for the $10,000 in bonus silver, but it's first served, first come, first served on that kind of basis.

 I played it earlier.